dankelley/nvim/README.md

 ### Switch to a new colour scheme

 I switched to `slate` by adding the `lua/plugins/colorscheme.lua` file.
+It's easy to switch color schemes on the fly (just type `colorscheme` and then TAB and you'll see the choices) and I do that quite often, if I'm getting tired and want a break.
+I dislike the pastel ones but for example `:colorscheme evening` is one that I switch to quite often.
+The scheme I prefer depends a bit on the sort of content I'm editing, because for example in markdown (that's the format in the file I'm editing here) does not colourize section headings in all the schemes.

 ### Use soft wrapping

-I set up soft wrapping (as explained by CLark Richards) at NOTE 2 of the `lua/config/options.lua` file.
+I set up soft wrapping (as explained by Clark Richards) at NOTE 2 of the `lua/config/options.lua` file.

 ### Store copied things on system clipboard